Originally published in the May/June (special “Migration”) issue of Books & Culture.

 NYRB Classics, 2016, 296 pages, $16.95

 In the summer of 1917, just months before the Bolsheviks shut down the organs of decadent culture, the magazine Russian Word published an essay entitled “Deserters” by Teffi, one of its most popular writers.
 In it she exhorts her fellow aristocrats and intelligentsy not to abandon Russia in her hour of revolutionary upheaval.
-She acknowledges that the newly awakened peasants and workers will no doubt commit outrages after centuries of being “stupefied with vodka, crushed by lack of rights, by illiteracy, poverty, superstition, and hunger,” but their victims have a responsibility to see the country through.
+She acknowledges that the newly awakened peasants and workers will commit outrages after centuries of being “stupefied with vodka, crushed by lack of rights, by illiteracy, poverty, superstition, and hunger,” but their victims have a responsibility to see the country through.
 “May each one of us be able to say: ‘My forces were weak and small, but I gave of them totally.
 And I did not renounce and did not flee.
 I was not a deserter!'”

 Teffi (Nadezhda Alexandrovna Buchinskaya) had plenty of time to contemplate the irony of these words during three decades of exile, for two years after that essay she joined the three million “deserters” who escaped Russia in the wake of its civil war.
 From Moscow Teffi fled first to Kiev, then to Odessa, and finally to Paris, where most White émigrés of her class ended up.
-In Russia, she had married young, given birth to three children, and then left her husband and children before she turned thirty, making a success of her career as a writer.
+In Russia, she had married young, given birth to three children, and then left her husband and children before she turned thirty, supporting herself from her career as a writer.
 In exile, she had a more difficult time building a new life than those whose skills were more adaptable or who could perform the manual labor that France wanted from its immigrants, to make up for the generation of working men it had lost in the trenches.
-Her only income came from the dozens of short stories she wrote for the Russian-language émigré press.
+Her only income came from the short stories she wrote for the Russian-language émigré press.
 She died in 1952 without seeing Russia again.

 But all of this lay in the future when the first installments of Memories were published in 1928.
 At that point, many émigrés could still think of their flight not as desertion but as a tactical retreat.
 They had been defeated, but they would return one day, at the head of an army if necessary.
 Had not Lenin and Trotsky endured years of exile before gaining power?
 Had not Herzen and Turgenev fled abroad only to see their ideas triumph in their homeland?
 The Bolshevik aberration was like the Tatar yoke of the Mongol khans, a foreign rule that could not last forever.

-Assuming that Teffi wrote Memories at a time when she still believed there was a chance she would return to her old life in St. Petersburg, then that explains the book’s greatest weakness, its lack of coherence.
+If Teffi wrote Memories at a time when she still believed there was a chance she would return to her old life in St. Petersburg, then that explains the book’s greatest weakness, its lack of coherence.
 The book sparkles with impressionistic glimpses of refugee life in Eastern Europe, but no themes or conclusions emerge to tie these impressions together.
 The family that pretends to be an acting troupe on tour in order to obtain travel passes, the commissar who agrees to let Teffi through customs in exchange for her autograph, the friend who always stuffs himself with double helpings even when food isn’t scarce, muttering “I’m afraid we’ll end up starving to death!”—Teffi parades such figures for their comedy but nothing more.
 Perhaps she did not yet know herself what kind of story they added up to.

 Her superficiality suffers by comparison with another memoir of the same Moscow-Black Sea journey, Cursed Days by Ivan Bunin, a friend of Teffi’s and later the first Russian to win the Nobel Prize for Literature.
 Both authors mention the tendency of their fellow refugees to repeat wild rumors, but Teffi simply plays it for laughs: